Rokiis1/roadmap/levels_of_testing/acceptance_testing/acceptance_testing.md

 Acceptance testing involves several stakeholders.
 Their exact responsibilities depend on the organization, product, and type of acceptance testing.

-**End users and customers** execute or participate in realistic business scenarios and assess whether the system supports their needs.
+**End users and customers** execute or participate in realistic application scenarios and assess whether the system supports their needs.
 In UAT, their results and feedback provide important evidence for the acceptance decision.

-**Business stakeholders** define or approve business requirements, acceptance criteria, and success conditions.
-They also evaluate test results and business risks when deciding whether the system is acceptable.
+**Business stakeholders** define or approve application requirements, acceptance criteria, and success conditions.
+They also evaluate test results and application risks when deciding whether the system is acceptable.

 **QA and test professionals** may help plan acceptance testing, prepare test data and environments, design or review tests, coordinate execution, record results, and support participating stakeholders.
 They should enable the acceptance process without replacing the stakeholders who are responsible for the business decision.